Community support helps fast internet succeed - BC Local News

-It is almost 2020 and fast, reliable internet service eludes many homes and businesses in Houston and in the surrounding area.
+It is almost 2020 and fast, reliable internet service eludes many homes and businesses in Burns Lake and in the surrounding area.

 The Regional District of Bulkley-Nechako (RDBN) has budgeted more than $157,000 on several studies seeking ways to bring fast internet to the area.